tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/查询服务状态_intl.md

 API domain name: kms.tencentcloudapi.com

-This API queries whether the KMS service has been activated.
+This API is used to query whether the KMS service has been activated.

 API request rate limit: 50 requests/sec.